SatoshiPortal/batcher/README.md

 - `CHECK_THRESHOLD_MINUTES`: frequency of checking the threshold.

 - `BATCH_THRESHOLD_AMOUNT`: the target batch threshold.
 When this amount is reached, the batch will be executed as a Bitcoin transaction.
-If it is not reached, the batch will be executed at  according to the batch timeout setting.
+If it is not reached, the batch will be executed according to the batch timeout setting.

 - `BATCH_CONF_TARGET`: when the batch is executed, this setting will determine which network fee level the Bitcoin Core wallet will use for the payments.
 You can for example have 2 batches, one with  batch_conf_target of 6 for express withdrawals and one of batch_conf_target of 100 for non-urgent transactions.
 You can override this when you call `executeBatch`

 **Sample configs**